SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Containers/ReadMe.md

 Generally you want comparers to be inlined into the algorithms.
 But you also want to be able to generically refer to them, and copy them as objects.

 These 'requirements' pull in opposing directions.

 Stroika manages this with the container class library by:

- - have concepts that test if something is an equals/threeway/or strict-inorder comparer
+ - have [comparison concepts](../Library/Sources/Foundation/Common/Compare.h) that test if something is an equals/threeway/or strict-inorder comparer
  - Allow CONSTRUCTORS (and factories) for containers to take explicit comparers as arguments that can be perfectly forwarded (zero cost abstraction) to the container backend implementation, so there is zero cost in using them.
 - Provides std::function based wrappers on all these, so containers generally can respond to GetElementInOrderComparer (), or GetKeyEqualsComparer (), etc, as appporiate.

 users may construct a container using the comparers returned from these functions, but with the overhad of a function object.

 Mostly - thats fine, and exceedingly rarely needed.
 But where its a performance issue, simply arrange to know via other application logic the exact type of the comparer, and use that when instantiating your container.

 In my experience, the Get....Comparer () routines are only needed in testing code, and so their performance doesn't matter.